apache/datasketches-website/docs/Quantiles/QuantilesOverview.md

 In distributed or multi-JVM environments you will also need to extend the ArrayOfItemsSerDe base class.
 Serialization and deserialization is required to move sketch images across JVMs.
-The methods in this class are called by the sketch toByteArray() and skech constructor as necessary.
+The methods in this class are called by the sketch toByteArray() and sketch constructor as necessary.

     import com.yahoo.sketches.ArrayOfItemsSerDe;
     import com.yahoo.sketches.memory.Memory;